 A little bit of history…The Methodist Church in Hammond was where we began in January 1973 with a class of six individuals with various disabilities.
 What a long road this organization has traveled to get to where we are today, serving over 100 infants and toddlers in our Early Intervention Program and over 300 families in our Advocacy/Case Management Program.

 Throughout the years of TARC’s progression one factor that has remained constant is our community involvement.
 As early as the 1950’s the people of Tangipahoa Parish have shown a genuine concern for individuals with disabilities.
-In 1956, the Hammond Civitian Club was organized to aid children with mental retardation.
+In 1956, the Hammond Civitian Club was organized to aid children with intellectual disabilities.
 In 1958 this organization began to enroll students and Mrs. Vita Schilling was hired as a homebound teacher.

 In the fall of 1972, Mary solicited our community for help in starting a class for disabled children.
 And help is what she got.
 The founding members of the Hammond-Ponchatoula ARC stood firmly behind her beliefs.
 Some of the members of this group were Mrs. Shirley Vitter, Mrs. Hazel Fletcher, Joe DeMarco, and Mr. & Mrs. C. M. Fagan.
 Before long a classroom was provided at the Methodist Church in Hammond through the help of Katie Wainwright.
 The Knights of Columbus donated tables and chairs.
 But two vital factors were still missing, a teacher, director and funding.
 Being the driven determined person, Mary Pirosko is, she convinced Stephen’s teacher in Illinois to move to Louisiana and undertake the mission to start a class in our area.
 A vision was finally starting to emerge.
 By the end of 1972, Barry Meyer and his wife, Ellen moved to Hammond to assist Mary in her mission.
 But there was still the problem of funding and the state would not make any provisions until the organization was self sufficient for one year.

 Mary would not give up.
 She contacted Hank Jones, president of the Police Jury, his jurors and the City of Hammond pleading for funds.
 And again our community made us proud.
 Each group donated $2500.00 but we still lacked the final $2500.00 needed.
 The generous late Buddy Billups donated the remaining $2500.00 needed to get started.
-So in January 1973, the Hammond Ponchatoula ARC name was changed to the Tangipahoa ARC and the first class was started serving six children with various levels of mental retardation and developmental disabilities.
+So in January 1973, the Hammond Ponchatoula ARC name was changed to the Tangipahoa ARC and the first class was started serving six children with various levels of special needs and developmental disabilities.
 Barry Meyer, presently Executive Director of Baton Rouge ARC, was the first supervisor and the organization was run on a budget of $7000.00 for one year.
 Families were solicited through fliers handed out at the Hammond A & P Grocery Store by the Piroskos and Meyers.
 The many long hours and hard work had paid off.
 The Pirosko’s dream along with many others was finally a reality.

 By 1974, TARC had expanded to four classes.
 The Methodist Church in Hammond and Amite held classes and an additional class was held at the Christian Church in Hammond.
 With the establishment of Public Law 94-142 providing ALL children from ages 3-22 with a free and appropriate education, TARC began directing its efforts toward infant and toddlers under the age of 3 and adults with developmental disabilities.